 Oral Medicine (OM) focuses on a variety of conditions that may be caused by such things as systemic, autoimmune and dermatologic diseases, salivary gland and chemo-sensory (taste and smell) dysfunction and adverse reactions to medicines or medical treatments such as radiation and chemotherapy.

-There are a number of contributing factors to TMD and OFP.
-Many people suffer with a combination of pain, anxiety and sleep disorders.
-Below is a brief description of how each of these various problems can influence TMD and OFP.
+There are a number of contributing factors to TMD, OFP and OM.
+Many people suffer with a combination of pain, anxiety, sleep disorders and systemic diseases.
+Below is a brief description of how each of these various problems can influence these conditions.